rwakulszowa/container-registry-playground/README.md

 Below is a short list of available files.

 #### docker-compose.yml
-The default file.
-Starts the app optimized for production use.

-#### docker-compose.dev.yml
 Spins up the app for local development.
 Tailored for quick builds and local code changes.

+#### docker-compose.prod.yml
+Starts the app optimized for production use.

 #### docker-compose.test.yml
 Allows running end-to-end tests with a single command.